EPISODE 138: Are Crickets the New Chicken?

 Chocolate-covered ants and other novelty foods have been around for ages, but is anyone moving beyond the novelty foods and taking a deeper look at the real nutritional benefits of edible insects?

 This week, Lucas Rockwood and Kevin Bachhuber discuss the topic of insects-as-food.
-Kevin has a Bachelor’s degree from the University of Wisconsin Steven’s Point, one of the nation’s top schools for wildlife conservation and natural resources.

 - Why bugs might just be the future of food